 Substitution of biological products for fossil fuels or energy-intensive products, thereby reducing CO2 emissions.

 The majority of conservation practices funded through various state programs aimed at improving water quality by reducing erosion and nutrient loss also mitigate climate change by reducing carbon transport, sequestering carbon in plants and soils.
 The specific impacts of these conservation practices on climate mitigation are explained below.
 The state programs that support these climate mitigation practices should continue to be funded and expanded to increase adoption by Vermont farmers.
 Current state programs coordinate with federal programs to ensure as seamless and complementary a delivery of services as possible.
 As explained below, other programs may need further enhancement and funding to focus on climate mitigation in addition to water quality.
+It should be noted that the pathway, strategy, and actions listed in this section can also be found in Section 14 – Pathways for Sequestration and Storing Carbon.
+As these actions have co-benefits for both GHG mitigation and carbon sequestration, they can be found in two places in this plan.